 Life Insurance Law Requires Life Insurance Companies to Act Quickly

 The legislature understands that an unreasonable delay in receiving insurance benefits can cause a significant hardship.
-Life insurance law requires that investigation of any insurance claim be completed within 30 days of receiving notice of the claim, unless the investigation “cannot reasonably be completed within the time.”
+Life insurance law requires that investigation of any insurance claim be completed within thirty days of receiving notice of the claim.

 If investigation will delay a decision regarding payout of life insurance benefits beyond the 30-day period, the insurance company is required to provide written notice and explanation for the delay, and to update the beneficiary every 45 days thereafter if the investigation is still not complete.